TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/kubernetes/prerequisites/_index.md

 The Things Stack requires the following buckets.

-1. Profile pictures Bucket
+1. Profile pictures bucket
   - The contents of this bucket must be *public*.
-2. End device pictures Bucket
+2. End device pictures bucket
   - The contents of this bucket must be *public*.
-3. End Device Claiming Server Configuration
+3. End Device Claiming Server configuration
   - Once this bucket is setup, place an empty `config.yml` file at the root of the bucket.
   - The contents of this bucket must be *private* since they contain secrets.
   - Enabling encryption and versioning is highly recommended.
-4. Interoperability Configuration
+4. Interoperability configuration
   - Once this bucket is setup, place an empty `config.yml` file at the root of the bucket.
   - The contents of this bucket must be *private* since they contain secrets.
   - Enabling encryption and versioning is highly recommended.